mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 - SAM build, package, and deploy commands are used to build, package, and deploy the application.

-### Setting up your AWS credentials with your GitLab account

-In order to interact with your AWS account, the GitLab CI/CD pipelines require both AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to be defined in your GitLab settings under **Settings > CI/CD > Variables**.
-For more information please see  [link](../../../../ci/variables/README.html#via-the-ui) Please ensure you mask the credentials so they do not show in logs.

-NOTE: **Note:**
-The AWS credentials you provide must include IAM policies that provision correct access control to AWS Lambda, API Gateway, CloudFormation, and IAM resources.

 ### Deploying your application